design-token-kit/design-token-kit.github.io/src/content/docs/core/conversion.md

 - one `@theme` block for base values;
 - theme selectors for overrides.

+Dimension tokens map to spacing by default.
+Names containing `breakpoint`, `radius`, `font-size`, `line-height`, or `letter-spacing` map to the matching Tailwind namespaces.
+The only explicit `design-token-kit.tailwindNamespace` value currently supported is `breakpoint`.

 Configure selectors when the output is used in Shadow DOM or another scoped environment:

 ```ts